External Epistemic Memory

 EEM vs Self-Assessed Confidence

 LLM self-assessed confidence does not track accuracy.
-Confirmed across 4 models: Sonnet r=0.198, Opus r=-0.182 (worse than random), Flash r=0.219, Pro r=0.121.
+Confirmed across 4 models (March 2026): Sonnet r=0.135 (not significant at p<0.05), Opus r=-0.045 (no correlation — worse than random).
+55 questions x 3 conditions x 2 models x 5 runs = 1,650 invocations.
 Answer and confidence come from the same process — the same structural flaw as human overconfidence (Kahneman).
 EEM replaces "am I sure?" with "is this justified?" — shifting from unreliable confidence to auditable justification chains.
+Methodology and results.

 How It Works